the truth about habits is that it is about the skill to form habits not the habit itself

 The Truth About Habits That No One Tells You

-I’ve exercised for 311 days in a row.
+I exercised for over 500 days in a row.
 Every.
 Single.
 Day.

-Oh yeah, I’ve also meditated and taken a cold shower every day for 311 days.
-Even in the freezing cold winter.
+Oh yeah, I also meditated and took a cold shower every day for over 500 days—even in the freezing cold winter.

-I’ve also quit really bad ones like smoking, drinking, and messing around with (abusing) prescription drugs like Ritalin and Xanax, as well.
+I’ve also quit really bad habits like smoking, drinking, and messing around with prescription drugs like Adderall and Xanax, as well.

 Why am I telling you that?

-Well, habits are important and it’s to show you that when it comes to them, creating the “good” ones and stopping the “bad” ones, I might know a thing or two.
+It’s to show you that when it comes to creating the “good” ones and stopping the “bad” ones, it can be done, but there is something the Habit Gurus don’t tell you.

 So what’s the secret?